devRohanGarg/Reflections/README.md

+#Reflections
-These are my reflections for Git lesson 1, lesson 2 and lesson 3
+These are my reflections for Git lesson 1, lesson 2 and lesson 3.